How to become a better D&D player

 People playing Dungeons & Dragons

-1. Build a character that fits into the game
+1. Build a character that fits the game

-2. Know your character sheet and keep it up to date
+2. Know your character sheet and keep it updated

 3. Be involved and proactive